-This is the article for our course on 'Soul- Making' which will be exploring the spiritual practices of the West through nature enabling the reader to explore the nature of the soul and connect with their indigenous roots here in Britain.
+This is the first article for our course on 'Soul- Making' which will be exploring the spiritual practices of the West through nature enabling the reader to explore the nature of the soul and connect with their indigenous roots here in Britain.
 Please feel free to leave your comments and thoughts.

 Meditation is a dynamic active pursuit of the soul, allowing us to connect with our natural state.
 The mind when shown a place of rest is serene and at peace with itself allowing us to tap into our true nature.

 This state in the modern western world is often only harnessed when we find ourselves in extreme circumstances such as dangerous pursuits or accidents.
 The mind in these circumstances is in a flow, all of life slows down allowing us to stretch out every second, giving us time to react to the given situation.